jonescompneurolab/hnn-core/doc/glossary.rst

         is unique even if the simulation is split across cores.

     distal
-        anatomical location that is further away from the soma
+        Anatomical location that is further away from the soma.
+        Distal drives refer to extrinsic connections to the distal dendrites of the cortical column, which often originate from direct thalamic nuclei.

     proximal
-        anatomical location that is closer to the soma
+        Anatomical location that is closer to the soma.
+        Proximal drives refer to extrinsic connections to the proximal dendrites of the cortical column, which often originate from indirect thalamic nuclei, as well as other cortical regions.